 Glaciers and other interesting natural things to see

 Alberta emerged from the ocean bottom during the building of the Rocky Mountains, but it has not been all wild roses (Alberta’s provincial flower) since then.
 For instance, there have been a few glacial periods where most of the plain, except some parts of the Cypress Hills, were covered by continental glaciers over 1 km thick.
 And most of the mountains except the tallest peaks were covered in alpine glaciers.
 The glaciers haven’t all melted, and you can still enjoy seeing or actually walking on them in places like the Columbia Icefield.

 Alberta had large areas of sand dunes although they are now well disguised by a lush green carpet of vegetation.
 These were probably formed as the glacier was receding and there was lots of loose sand around for the wind to push around.
 Around Red Deer and east of Vulcan are two areas that come to mind but keep an eye out when you are driving about the plains, and you’ll be surprised how often you see “green sand dunes”.

 Canada’s worst natural disaster was the Frank Slide in southwest Alberta when a huge chunk of Turtle Mountain broke off.
 It slid down the mountain killing 76 people in the town of Frank on April 29, 1903.
 The highway now goes through the slide area which is 3 km wide and up to 30 m deep.
 Sixteen miners were trapped in a coal mine but dug themselves out.
 Turtle Mountain is closely monitored and one day some more of it is going to slide down.
 Don’t linger on the highway!

-Interesting facts about Alberta with regards to wildlife
+Interesting facts about Alberta wildlife

-- There are no rats in Alberta because they are not welcome in Alberta from a crop perspective.
+There are no rats in Alberta because they are not welcome in Alberta from a crop perspective.
 Also, it is not legal to have a pet rat here.
 Alberta is reported to be the largest rat-free inhabited land area in the world.

 The province has majestic species of wildlife including the Rocky Mountain bighorn sheep, the provincial animal, which at one point roamed well into the plains.
 Interestingly bighorn sheep run a car washing service in winter when they lick the salt off cars.
 The service is free, but they are not very thorough.

 Buffalo, moose, grizzly bears, and elk are amongst the larger animals of the total of 587 species cataloged to live in Alberta.

 Apparently, our provincial stone is petrified wood which is almost as confusing as having a bull trout as the provincial fish.

 People and history of Alberta

 As the glaciers retreated, it is only natural that people followed the ice front north.
 The earliest evidence so far is from Wally’s Beach which is now underwater behind St. Mary’s Dam in southern Alberta.
 Some artifacts from there have been dated at 13,300 years old and that site rendered over 3,000 artifacts including the surprisingly unexpected, slightly mesmerizing fact that camels lived here.

 Alberta was home to many Indigenous groups through the millennia as archaeological evidence gives us a window into the past including their adaptations to previous changes in climate.

 Tragically, Indigenous populations were decimated by the arrival of Europeans although Indigenous peoples are gaining back their pride and presence in Alberta.

 Alberta, the province, was established in 1905.

 The province was named after a daughter of Queen Victoria – Louise Caroline Alberta.
 They used her other names too e.g. Lake Louise and the Town of Caroline.

 Louise lived in Canada as her husband was Governor General of Canada.
 She was bilingual, a supporter of women’s rights, a patron of the arts but also liked tobogganing, curling, and skating.
 That’s my kind of Princess!

 Here are some notable firsts in Alberta and by Alberta Women.

 1916 – Women were first granted the right to vote in Manitoba, Saskatchewan and Alberta.